You invest time and money in social media marketing. This investment should yield measurable results.

 12. Conversion Rate

-The conversion rate is the percentage of users who perform your desired action after interacting with your social media post or ad.
+Conversion rate is the percentage of users who complete your desired action after clicking your post or ad.
+This could be anything from signing up for a newsletter to buying a product.

 Why Conversion Rate Is Important